jorishr/website-text-translator/README.md

 }
 ```

-### folders
+### Folders

-By default the source folder is the root folder of your application.
+By default the source folder is the root NPM folder of your application.
 The program will try to find HTML files and relevant JSON files in this folder, including all sub-folders.
 All HTML files will processed but only JSON files with the prefix defined in the config file will be considered.

 Note that the program will overwrite your existing HTML files by default.
 If you want to keep your existing HTML files, set the `dest` string in the config file to a different folder.
 The program will then write the updated HTML and JSON files to this folder.

 The backup mode is enabled by default with copies of your original HTML and JSON files.
-You can change the backup folder in the config file.
+You can change the backup folder in the config file as well.

 ```json
   "folders": {